 In that single moment of committing my life to Jesus everything changed.
 My relentless focus on money was quickly replaced with a desire to share the message of God’s love with others.
 Though I am still involved in property this is on a much smaller scale with the majority of my week spent serving in the South Asian Forum team at the Evangelical Alliance and Instant Apostle Christian publishing house.
 I still can’t get over the fact that God not only saved a wretched sinner like me, but gives me the privilege to serve Him in two very distinct ministries.

 What message would you like people to take from this book?

 Having been in that place of having had considerable wealth, I wanted to write a book that reveals that it is not all it is cracked up to be.
 Life’s true meaning is found not in worldly desires but in Christ alone: a crucial message to a world chasing money, success and fame.
 I have also deliberately allocated time to unpack some of the questions I grappled with about the Christian faith, such as ‘Why do Christians say Jesus is the only way to God?
 Is Jesus God?
 Isn’t Christianity a Western religion?’
 In that sense my hope is that Filthy Rich will be read by Christians who prayerfully pass it on to those from other faith backgrounds, as well as those of no faith, in the hope that their questions too will be answered!

 Manoj is one of the team that delivers our Discovering Jesus through Asian Eyes training.
-His book Filthy Rich is published by Lion Hudson and is available through this website at a special price of £8.00 (plus P&P).
-Click here for details.
+His book Filthy Rich is published by Lion Hudson and can be purchased here.